JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 ### Disabiling Directory Access on the Apache2 Web Server

-Another problem that I ran into during the lab was that I had difficulty disabiling the directory access.
+Another problem that I ran into during Lab 1A was that I had difficulty disabiling the directory access.
+This was because I did not have my source folder specified in the setting file.
+This was a difficult bug to figure out, because I had all of the settings inputted correctly but the web server was not reflecting my changes.
+After browsing the help docs on apache I was able to discover that I needed to input the directory containing all my web files.
+After specifying this directory on the Amazon AWS server the directory view was successfully disabled.

 ## Conclusions :